auditandprofit/codexdispatch/README.md

 In flat mode, each file in `DATA_DIR` is appended to the template and sent to Codex.
 In tree mode every file discovered under `--tree-dirs` is processed the same way, with its parent directory used as the working directory.
 Results mirror the source tree: a file `src/example.txt` will produce `OUTPUT_DIR/src/example.txt-codex`.
 This avoids collisions when different directories contain files with the same name.

 File-list mode reads paths from a text file and processes exactly those files.
 By default each prompt contains the full resolved path on a separate line before its contents.
 Provide `--no-prepend-path` to omit this line.
-The working directory provided via `-C` is used for all Codex executions, which can be helpful when a shared virtual environment or imports are needed.
+The working directory provided via `-C` is used for all Codex executions.
+Add `--per-file-workdir` to instead run each file from its own directory, noting that this prevents shared-context imports across files.

 With `--output-dir` and `--workers` provided as options, arguments can be specified in any order.